Madame Pompadour (1927 film)

 Madame Pompadour is a 1927 British silent historical drama film directed by Herbert Wilcox and starring Dorothy Gish, Antonio Moreno and Nelson Keys.
 The film depicts the life of Madame de Pompadour, mistress of Louis XV.
 It was the first film to be shot at the newly christened Elstree Studios.

 Plot

-In 18th-century France, the King's mistress Madame Pompadour (Dorothy Gish), frees her jailed lover, political prisoner Rene Laval (Antonio Moreno), to make him her bodyguard.
+In 18th-century France, the King's mistress Madame Pompadour, frees her jailed lover, political prisoner Rene Laval, to make him her bodyguard.